neilvmorrison/api-boilerplate/Readme.md

 ## Local development

 Running a local server is easy - simply `yarn dev` and you're off to the races.
-Ensure that you've changed `.env.sample` to `.env` and have included all of your environment variables!
+Ensure that you create a `.env` file that mirrors the `.env.sample` file.

 ## Running a local build of the API